opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 # Installation:

-Installation (`development` at the point of writing this = 09/09/2012) is tested with Debian 6.0.5 and should work with recent Ubuntu versions.
+Installation (`development` at the point of writing this = 09/08/2012) is tested with Debian 6.0.5 and should work with recent Ubuntu versions.
 Installer is available at github.
-Please follow instruction:
+Please follow instruction (an internet connection is required):

     sudo apt-get install git-core
     # please add you ssh keys at github.
 You may add your name/email adress to the local git config.